-We have commenced measures to remediate this material weakness and we are actively searching for a full-time Chief Financial Officer, as well as other finance and accounting personnel, and we plan to further develop and implement policies, processes, documentation and review control procedures relating to our financial reporting.
+We have commenced measures to remediate this material weakness and we have hired a chief financial officer who will assume this role prior to the closing of this offering.
+In addition, we are actively searching for other finance and accounting personnel, and we plan to further develop and implement policies, processes, documentation and review control procedures relating to our financial reporting.
 The actions that we are taking are subject to ongoing executive management review, and will be subject to audit committee oversight.
 Although we intend to complete this remediation process as quickly as practicable, we cannot at this time estimate how long it will take, and our initiatives may not prove to be successful in remediating the material weakness.

-If we are unable to successfully remediate our identified material weakness, if we discover additional material weaknesses, or if we otherwise are unable to report our financial statements accurately or in a timely manner, we would be required to continue disclosing such material weaknesses in future filings with the SEC, which could adversely affect our business, investor confidence in our company and the market price of our ordinary shares, and could subject us to litigation or regulatory enforcement actions.
-As a result, shareholders could lose confidence in our financial and other public reporting, which would harm our business and the market value of our ordinary shares.
+If we are unable to successfully remediate our identified material weakness, if we discover additional material weaknesses, or if we otherwise are unable to report our financial statements accurately or in a timely manner, we would be required to continue disclosing such material weaknesses in future filings with the SEC, which could adversely affect our business, investor confidence in our company and the market price of our ADSs, and could subject us to litigation or regulatory enforcement actions.
+As a result, shareholders could lose confidence in our financial and other public reporting, which would harm our business and the market value of our ADSs.